jo3kim/Capstone-Project/README.md

 `SELECT DISTINCT ride_id`

 #### Misspelled Words

-7 total station_names found with (\*) as a suffix.
-Appears to be intentional rather than separate inconsistent format.
-Will not exclude rows.
+Using the 'WATSON TESTING - DIVVY'
 Station_name 'WATSON TESTING - DIVVY' appears, wide range of start and end times, as well as duration.
 All rideable_type listed as `electric_bike` , and all member_casual listed as `casual`.
-Account for less than 1% of data.
-Will remove rows.

-#### Misspelled Numbers
-Only geographical coordinates are listed as number datatypes.
-Coordinates are irrelevant to analysis and will be excluded from the cleaned table.

 #### Mismatched datypes
 String data inconsistent - 2020 data accepted as `nvarchar(50)`, 2021 data accepted as `nvarchar(MAX)`
 `start_station_name`, `end_station_name` altered to `nvarchar(100)`.
 Remaining string variables all `nvarchar(50)`